Learn to Take Amazing Travel Snaps

 If going to a place where there are lots of tourists try to give another angle on things.
 For instance rather than just standing by the Eiffel tower, go to one of the side streets covered in graffiti and shoot it from there.
 Give the viewer something different.
 Once you find your subject, find your angle.
 How do you want your image to end up?

 Side streets and off the beaten path is where I shoot my best stuff.
 Go to the places you wouldn’t have considered before.
-You can do this by staying safe.
+You can do this while still staying safe.
 Don’t just rock up into a ghetto with your camera out.

 Look up!
 Don’t keep your camera street level.
 Look up to the sky and the scenery up there.
 The quagmire of coloured roofs in Amsterdam or the spiral buildings of Moscow.